 And, my third article will show you phase three of how to build a shed, which covers how to build steps for the shed, a ramp for the shed, and custom shed doors.
 The doors involve an easy custom design that my wife swooned over.

 Storage Shed Plans and Designs

 I worked on building the DIY storage shed single-handedly over the summer.

 I wasn’t sure that building a shed was in my skill set, especially building it by myself.
 Never had I done anything like this before.

 However, I did a lot of research, watched a lot of videos, and asked some contractor gurus for advice.

 An amazing DIY storage shed that my wife still can’t believe I built.

-If you are wondering how to build a storage shed or if building a shed from scratch is within your skill set, keep reading this DIY shed tutorial.
-I’m breaking it into two posts because of the amount of details.
+If you are wondering how to build a storage shed or if building a shed from scratch is within your skillset, keep reading this DIY shed tutorial.

 Choosing a Storage Shed Design

 In learning how to build a storage shed, the first thing I had to do was decide on a shed design and plans.